fullmetalbrackets/blog/src/pages/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

   </span>
   <p>
     You'll need a Google account to set this up, which you already do with Gmail.
-You'll be using that email to do some stuff on{" "}
+You'll be using that email to do some stuff on
     <em>Google Cloud Platform</em>.
 It's totally free for what we're doing.
   </p>
 </div>